|Mendum's Pond (1998)|

 Mendum's Pond is located on Hall Road off Route 4 in Barrington, NH.
-This area is designated as a recreation area by the University of New Hampshire .
+A portion of this area is designated as a recreation area by the University of New Hampshire .
 Mendum's pond contains 187.6 acres of forestland, including two beaver ponds.
 It is a nice place to take a swim, drop a canoe in, or just hike around and enjoy the abundance of wildlife.
-Recently, there has been timber harvest activity, leaving openings in the forest, which is prime real estate for deer and moose.

 In 1930, Arthur W. McDaniel donated a small parcel of what is now known as Mendum's Pond to the Women's Athletic Association of the University of New Hampshire.
 In 1970 he then granted the rest of the area to UNH for the sum of one dollar.

 For the last few decades UNH has used some of the shoreline property to house its Sailing Club.
 The rest of the property has been allocated accordingly: a recreation area, an active natural and wildlife area, and a timber harvesting area.
 The recreation area consists of a picnic area, canoe rentals, and a playground.
 Information about use of the recreation area should be directed to the department of Campus Recreation.

 The most recent timber harvests occurred in 1998 and in the winter of 2015-2016 and projected for 2016-2017.
 The most recent harvest is centered around a research project that looks at crop tree release and development over time.
 In 2011 permanent inventory plots were put in place here as part of the UNH Continuous Forest Inventory system as a basis for future measurements and as a tool for researchers.